 As a parent, nothing is more precious than your child.
 If your little one is exhibiting signs and symptoms of a high temperature, your natural reaction might be to panic.
-Not to worry — you can easily assess the severity of their fever at home by using a baby fever chart.
+It’s normal for your baby’s temperature to fluctuate for various reasons, and it’s not always necessarily bad.

-What Temperature is Considered a Fever for a Baby?
+What temperature is considered a fever for a baby?

 Your child is considered to have a fever if he or she: